Wojstan/ts-learning/README.md

-# 📚 Nice repository to learn some propper Typescript 👍
+# 📚 Repository to learn some propper Typescript 👍

 ## :gear: Installation